Ego Strength Assessment Tool for Psychedelic Preparation

 Adaptability

-Coping & Emotion Regulation
+Coping & Emotional Regulation

 Self-Efficacy